 Care for toys so they can be re-used.
 I know, it’s not always easy (I get it, I have 3 boys!), but keeping toys in their best condition possible means they can be donated or sold and then re-used by many children over many years.
 Toys are generally extremely durable, so if they’re cared for, they should have a long life.

 Take a look at this program from Terracycle.
-This is a great option that we’ve come across recently – you can order one of their boxes, and you fill it with old toys which they will then recycle into things like park benches and playground equipment.
+This is probably the best option available right now for recycling toys – you can order one of their boxes, and you fill it with old toys which they will then recycle into things like park benches and playground equipment.
 There are some limitations for what they can accept, but it's still a good initiative for toys that can't be donated, passed on, or can't be recycled in your kerbside recycling.

 What about Happy Planet Toys?

-Our toys can most definitely go into the kerbside recycled bin.
+Our toys can go into kerbside recycled bins!
 And as they’re made from 100% recycled milk bottles (as opposed to a blend of plastics), they can be recycled into other products another 9 more times.
 It’s all part of our mission to create toys which are as sustainable as possible.